 When you download content from Xbox Live, make sure that other computers in your home are not downloading or transferring files.
 When someone in your house uses the Internet, they use network bandwidth that could be going to your console.

 Note Bandwidth is the amount of information that can be transferred over your Internet connection at one time.

 You can also try temporarily disconnecting or turning off devices that are connected to your home network.

-Once you've maximized your network bandwidth, try to download the content again.
+Once you've maximised your network bandwidth, try to download the content again.
 If the download fails again, try the next solution.

 Residential Internet networks are often busiest in the evenings when many people are at home.
 You might get the best Internet connection speed during the day.

 If you try to download the content at a different time of day and it still fails, try the next solution.